Proof, not presumption.

 Our answer is still YESas long as those deciding, approving, and profiting can show their authority to do so.

-And if they can’t?
-Then we still have the right to say NO.
+If they can’t?
+Then we have the right to say NO

 Rooted in land, sea, and responsibility